-You’ve got spare batteries for your TV remote, your smoke detector, and your toothbrush, right?
-So, why not your windshield repair equipment?
+You’ve got a back-up battery for your TV remote, your smoke detector, and your toothbrush, right?
+So, why not have a battery back-up for your windshield repair equipment?

 It’s easy to get out there on a job and forget about checking your batteries – it’s the same when you’re at home.
 The difference is that the batteries you use for your windshield repair equipment are typically larger than what you would stock in your home.